Using Numerical Simulations to Improve Additive Manufacturing of Aluminum Alloys

 Aluminum alloys present unique difficulties for additive manufacturing compared to titanium or nickel-based superalloys.
 Their high thermal conductivity means heat dissipates rapidly from the melt pool, creating steep thermal gradients and fast solidification rates.
 Their high reflectivity at typical laser wavelengths reduces energy absorption efficiency.
 And their susceptibility to hot cracking — particularly in the 6xxx and 7xxx series — means that process windows are narrow and composition-sensitive.

 These challenges manifest as residual stress and distortion in printed parts, porosity from gas entrapment or lack-of-fusion defects, and microstructural heterogeneity between the melt pool interior and heat-affected zones.
-Understanding and controlling these phenomena requires a combination of experimental characterization and simulation-guided process optimization.
+Understanding and controlling these phenomena requires a combination of experimental characterisation and simulation-guided process optimisation.

 Thermal and Thermo-Mechanical Simulation